the-pudding/old-website/README.md

 # The Pudding

-All scripts to generate and update our home page, archive page, about page, author pages, RSS feed, and footer widget.
+All scripts to generate and update our home page, archive page, about page, author pages, RSS feed, and footer data.

 ## Requirements